dacarlin/bagel-protocol/production.md

 1. Centrifuge expression cultures at 4,700 RPM for 10 minutes
 2. While they are spinning, make lysis buffer and set on rocker
 3. Useal culture and pour away supernatant
-4. Weigh your expression pellet and record the weight on the report sheet
+4. Weigh your expression pellet and record the weight
 4. Add 500 uL wash buffer to pellet and vortex to resuspend (should have about 1 mL in there)
 5. Aliquot the resuspended pellets to fresh 2 mL tubes
 1. Aliquot 500 µL lysis buffer into resuspended pellets in 2 mL tubes